SUSE-Enceladus/csp-billing-adapter/examples/README.md

             Set the minimum unit count the csp-billing-adapter will report.
 If the application reports a total unit count greater than 0 and less than this number this is the value the csp-billing-adapter will use instead of the application reported number.

     dimensions:
-        The dimensions correspond to the setup in the CSP listing, the AWS loaf form, the Azure offer, or the GCP pricing-model.
+        The dimensions correspond to the setup in the CSP listing, the AWS load form, the Azure offer, or the GCP pricing-model.

     - dimension: {dimension id}